vlang/v/doc/docs.md

 V is not a purely functional language however.

-There is a compiler flag to enable global variables (`--enable-globals`), but this is intended for low-level applications like kernels and drivers.
+There is a compiler flag to enable global variables (`-enable-globals`), but this is intended for low-level applications like kernels and drivers.

 ### Mutable arguments